Dwijing Festival: The festival

+The festival is primarily associated with the culture of the Bodo ethnic group.

-The festival is held near the Hagrama bridge, the longest rural river bridge in Assam.
+It is usually held near the Hagrama bridge, the longest rural river bridge in Assam.
 It features ethnic trade, culture, cuisine, tradition, games and sports, adventure activities, river rafting, helicopter rides and cultural extravaganzas, among others.
 It also emphasizes on underlining the beauty and cultural richness of the Bodoland Territorial Region.